 The ‘Id al-Fitr or “Hari Raya Puasa” as it is called in Malaysia, Indonesia, Brunei and Mindanao, is one of only two celebrations sanctioned by the Qur’an.
 (The other is the ‘Id-al-Ad-ha, or the Feast of the Hajj.)
 On this day, it is obligatory for all Muslims to go to the mosque for the Festival (’Id) prayers, preferably in one’s best clothes.
 It is also obligatory to give charity.
 It is customary for Muslims to open their houses to everyone, including strangers, for brunch, lunch, merienda cena or dinner.
 And the adults usually give the children money, which makes this occasion the favorite holiday of Muslim children.

-Muslims the world over greet each other “Ramadhan Kareem” during the month and “’Id Mubarak” during the ‘Id celebrations.
-In Arab countries, the ‘Id is a 3- or 4-day holiday, while in other Muslim countries, ‘Id celebrations extend to two or more weeks.
+Muslims the world over greet each other “Ramadhan Kareem” during the month and “’Id Mubarak” during the ‘Id or the festivities / celebrations ending the fasting season In Arab countries, the ‘Id is a 3- or 4-day holiday, while in other Muslim countries, ‘Id celebrations extend to two or more weeks.
 To improve ethnic relations in the country, (then) Pres.
 Macapagal-Arroyo proclaimed ‘Id al-Fitr a national holiday.